Michigan Cardiac Disability Attorney

 Heart Health Issues and SSDI

 To qualify for Social Security Disability Insurance (SSDI) benefits, you need be “disabled” according to the definition of disability established by the Social Security Administration (SSA).
 This means you need to have an illness or injury that prevents you from working and is expected to last (or has lasted) more than one year or will result in death.
-Our Michigan cardiac disability attorney has represented countless individuals experiencing heart issues and can help you file your claim for disability benefits.
+Our Michigan cardiac disability lawyer has represented countless individuals experiencing heart issues and can help you file your claim for disability benefits.
 Adler Firm, PLLC has decades of experience serving the needs of individuals injured or disabled in accidents.

 Contact us online or by phone for a free consultation regarding your disability at (888) 966-9524.
 Navigating the Social Security Disability system can be challenging on your own – we’re here to help.